ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

     alt="The Identity Wheel Activity" >}}

 Each box on the wheel represents a different facet of identity.
-The learner will type in the textboxes the number that corresponds with each reflective prompts in the center of the circle as it relates to a particular identity facet.
-An interactive PDF seemed like a good fit for Identity Wheel worksheet because the learner can work on the activity on- or offline, save it or print it for future reference.
-The worksheet just needed to be made accessible;
-exercise didn’t look so complex.
+The learner types in the textboxes the number that corresponds with each reflective prompt in the center of the circle as it relates to a particular identity facet.
+An interactive PDF seemed like a good fit for the Identity Wheel worksheet because the learner can work on the activity on- or offline, save it or print it for future reference.
+The worksheet just needed to be made accessible; the exercise didn’t look so complex.

 ## Solution: first UX, then UX, then tools, then more UX